Rudra2609/Tactic_Flow/README.md

 - **Resign**, propagated immediately to the opponent
 - **In-game chat**, synced per room

+### 🏆 Tournaments
+- **Create or join via a shareable code**, with optional max player cap and scheduled start time
+- **Single elimination** — auto-seeds a bye-padded bracket (rounds padded to the next power of 2) and advances winners round by round until a champion remains
+- **Round robin** — generates every pairwise matchup and ranks players by win count once all matches finish
+- Each bracket match spins up its own live game room (reusing the same online-play, draw-offer, and resign logic as regular multiplayer) and reports results back into the bracket automatically
+- Live bracket view for all participants, with a host-only "start match" control once both players are ready

 ### ⏱️ Time Controls
 - Configurable chess clocks with custom time + increment
 - Independent dual timers for local PvP